lucj/argocd-helmfile-plugin/README.md

 - creation of a age.key

-As an admin we can use this key to encrypt yaml files containing sensitive values and commit them into git.
+This steps allows an admin to encrypt yaml files containing sensitive values and commit them into git.
 ArgoCD will use this key to decrypt the secrets before it can install/update an application.

+First make sure you have age installed ([https://github.com/FiloSottile/age](https://github.com/FiloSottile/age)), then create a key:

 ```
 age-keygen > key.txt